-Presents the history of Western art and civilization from the early Renaissance to the modern era.
+Critical study of the history of Western art and civilization from the early Renaissance to the Enlightenment.
 Illustrated lectures explore painting, sculpture, and architecture in relation to pertinent religious, political, economic, and social conditions.
 (G5: Western Civilization; G7: Humanities).

 HA 114 - Prehistoric Art